Bobbygkmc/final_portfolio/README.md

 # final_portfolio
-This is the official portfolio for CHukwuemelie Uyammadu.
+This is the official portfolio for Chukwuemelie Uyammadu.
+It is built with html, css